 When people hear the word divorce, they associate the word with doom and gloom and sadness.
 Some people even say divorces are almost as sad as funerals… it is a death, in a sense… the death of a marriage.
 But if the marriage wasn’t a good marriage, is it really a sad occasion?
+Not necessarily.
+The divorce means that you get a new chance to start over.
+So if you want to do things right, it might be a good idea to consider how long it will take to change your last name back so you can start planning your bright future.
 (Image Credit: Stocksnap/Pixabay)

 Your answer to that question is solely up to you but now that you know a divorce is in your near future, you’re going to need to prepare yourself for it.
 You’re definitely going to need to look for legal help (preferably with options for a free consultation), you may (or may not) need to grieve, and you should allow your friends and family to give you emotional support to help you get through it.

 Earlier, we talked about how people typically associate divorce with any aspect of sadness but not everyone has that outlook on it.
 If you were “miserably married,” wouldn’t leaving that situation be a breath of fresh air?
 Especially if you’ve done everything you could to make your marriage work.
 Some people even have “divorce parties” to celebrate a fresh new start.

 Although divorces can get pretty ugly and nasty, they are indeed a way for you to start fresh with a clean slate… they’re not necessarily the “ideal” way to “start fresh” but it is definitely a great time for you to do so.
 We’re going to deflect away from the negative aspects of divorce and put more focus on the positive aspects of it.